bersling/notify-angular/src/app/notify/README.md

-Simple, yet flexible notifications for Angular2.
+Simple, yet flexible notifications for Angular.
 Why yet another notification library?
 I found them either too complex or too simplistic and strive for a good balance here.
 Additionally, it fits in well with Angular Material Design, but is still independent from the material design library!
-**Note:** Angular2 means Angular2 or greater (works with all releases of Angular).
+**Works with all releases of Angular greater than version 2.**

 ## Demo